 Turnips are an interesting, nutritious alternative to things like potatoes.
-They are a member of the radish family and because of that can have a bit of a bite to them.
+They are a member of the radish family and can have a bit of a bite to them.

-When fermented, though, they take on a great tang which mellows out that radish-like bite and makes them a crunchy, tangy, and delicious pickle for snacking.
+When fermented, turnips take on a great tang which mellows out that radish-like bite and makes them a crunchy and delicious pickle for snacking.

-Make a brine by combining the water and sea salt, stirring until salt is completely dissolved.
+- Make a brine by combining water and sea salt, stirring until salt is completely dissolved.
 Set aside.

-- Put 1 teaspoon of red pepper flakes in each of two quart jars.
-Add the sliced turnips, packing until no higher than 1 inch from the top.
+- Put 1 teaspoon red pepper flakes in each of two quart-size jars.
+Add sliced turnips, leaving 1-2 inches of headspace in each jar.

-Pour the brine over the turnips and red pepper flakes, pushing the turnips down to release any air bubbles.
-Make sure brine leaves at least 1 inch of head space in jar.
-Weigh the turnips down so that they stay below the brine using one of these methods.
+- Pour the brine over the turnips and red pepper flakes, pushing the turnips down to release any air bubbles.
+Again, leave 1-2 inches headspace in each jar.